From Banff to Jasper Along the Icefields Parkway

 Now, I may have mentioned once or twice or a thousand times, that we are not road trip people.

-And we really don’t spend a lot of time in the car at home.
+don’t didn’t spend a lot of time in the car at home.

 That’s why driving across Alberta is such a great way to get your feet wet in road trip territory.
-Not only do you get to see so many different landscapes, we actually experienced all four seasons during our week in June: Calgary and Drumheller were the start of Summer, and our trip to the Rocky Mountains, starting with Banff National Park, introduced us to Fall.
+Not only do you get to see so many different landscapes, we actually experienced all four seasons during our week in June: Calgary and Drumheller were the start of Summer.
+Our trip to the Rocky Mountains, starting with Banff National Park, introduced us to Fall.
+Then we experienced full-on winter at the Columbia Icefields!

 Driving from Drumheller to Banff